 At app level, deployment parameters are shown from the service.

 You cannot remove deployment parameters at the app level.

 You can edit the default values or visibility setting; app level values take precedence

 If you edit the default values, the values are stored only in the app.

 If you remove an updated parameter from service, it is not shown in the app or job.

 If you change parameter values to the same values of service, it is not saved at the app level and it is picked up at the service level.

-You can define deployment parameters on the Service page.
+Define deployment parameters on the Service page.
 To do so, click Edit for the service and scroll down to the Deployment Parameters area.
 By default, parameters are collapsed.
-You can click any parameter to expand it and view the parameter's configuration.
+You can click any parameter to expand it and see its configuration.

 When you model an app and drag a service in the Topology Modeler page, the Properties display shows how many deployment parameters exist.
 Click the Deployment Parameters field to see the name of each parameter.
-You can expand each parameter further and may some times see that a parameter has been assigned an inherited designation.
+The "inherited" designation next to a parameter means that the parameter comes from the Services page and is not defined here.
+You can expand each parameter further.

 On the Deploy page, in the Tier Settings area, you can see each deployment parameter that is defined.
 If a value is defined as editable for the parameter, you can edit it here, while deploying the app.